Syphilis

 Tertiary syphilis

 Syphilis infection can progress to the heart, nervous system, eyes, ears and skin.
 It can lead to mild to severe damage in the areas it spreads to.
-Thankfully we have access to treatment and testing in Australia so we don’t see a huge amount of tertiary syphilis cases.
+Thankfully we have access to treatment and testing in Australia so we don’t see a significant number of tertiary syphilis cases.
+However, at this stage, syphilis can be dangerous enough to cause death.

 Treatment varies depending on what stage of a syphilis infection you are at, but most of the time it’s really simple.
 It’ll either be a few injections or oral antibiotics.
-Your healthcare provider (whether that’s us or someone else) will be able to discuss your treatment with you and answer any questions you may have.
-Are you a GP with a patient who is a syphilis contact?
-Check out our testing and treatment guide.
-Are you a contact of someone who has syphilis?
-Find out what you need to do here.
+Your healthcare provider will be able to discuss your treatment with you and answer any questions you may have.